-- Definition.
+Definition.
 For the purposes of this policy, all activities involving the collection of money by registered student organizations are defined as revenue-producing projects.
 Revenue-producing projects include: the selling of printed materials, student-produced goods, student-provided services, the selling of tickets, travel packages and/or charging admission to private or public activities or the soliciting of voluntary contributions, and the selling of other goods and services.

-- Financial Benefit.
-Revenue-producing events held on campus or in the university facilities may not directly financially benefit the individual officers and/or members.
+Financial Benefit: Revenue-producing events held on campus or in the university facilities may not directly financially benefit the individual officers and/or members.

-- Fundraising Privileges.
-Only registered student organizations, housing/residence life living centers, the Student Senate, or other campus departments may conduct revenue producing events on-campus.
+- Fundraising Privileges: Only registered student organizations, housing/residence life living centers, the Student Senate, or other campus departments may conduct revenue producing events on-campus.

 - Compliance with rules, policies, and laws.
 The sponsoring organization assumes all responsibility for conducting a revenue-producing project in compliance with the ordinances, written policies and regulations of Grand Valley State University.
 In addition, the organization is responsible for knowing and abiding by all local, county, state and federal laws.

 - Holland and Grand Rapids Campuses.
 Further regulations may be in effect for the Holland and Grand Rapids campus locations.
-Please contact the Office of Student Life & Event Services when beginning to plan events at other campuses.
+Refer to the "Who Reserves What Space?" resource to contact the appropriate individual for the space required.